Cogzi-labs/CampaignCentral/STARTUP.md

    - Verify your AWS SES credentials
    - Ensure the sender email is verified in AWS SES
    - Check for SES sending limits in your AWS account

+4. **Vite Configuration Issues**:
+   - If you encounter issues with `import.meta.dirname` in the Vite configuration:
+     - You can use the alternative configuration in `vite.config.alternative.ts`
+     - To use it: `cp vite.config.alternative.ts vite.config.ts`
+     - This alternative uses `fileURLToPath` which is more compatible across Node.js versions